 We have adapted our most popular in-person learning sessions for a virtual classroom environment, helping you to continue to engage with the history and heritage of the bridge from the comfort of your own teaching space.

-Your virtual classroom experience will take place in a locked classroom on Zoom (we are flexible with alternatives to Zoom if required).
-Within the 45 minutes-1 hour session, your class will explore your chosen topic in detail with a member of the Bridge Education team, finishing with an opportunity to ask those all important bridge questions.
+Within the 30 – 45 minute virtual session, your class will explore your chosen topic in detail with a member of the Bridge Education team, finishing with an opportunity to ask those all important bridge questions.

 150 Years of the Clifton Suspension Bridge